 A: Pears are a unique fruit in that they ripen best off the tree.
 As such pears are transported when they’re fully mature, but not always ripe.
 This assures that pears you buy are in good condition to properly ripen them at home after you buy them.

-A: Pears are an excellent source of dietary fiber (a medium sized pear has 6 grams of fiber, 24% of the recommended daily allowance) and a good source of vitamin C, a proven anti-oxidant.
-Pears also offer potassium (a medium sized pear has 190 mg of potassium).
+A: Pears are an excellent source of dietary fiber (a medium sized pear has 6 grams of fiber, 24% of the recommended daily allowance) and a good source of vitamin C, a proven antioxidant.
+Pears also offer potassium (a medium sized pear has 190 mg of potassium, which is 5% of the recommended daily allowance).
 They contain no saturated fat, sodium, or cholesterol.
 A medium pear has about 100 calories.
-Check out our Healthy Choice section for complete pear nutrition values and explanations on the various nutrients found in pears.
+Check out our Pear Nutrition section for complete pear nutrition values and explanations on the various nutrients found in pears.

 A: The pears for sampling were ripened ahead of time so that we can show people how the fruit tastes when it has been properly ripened.
 Grocery stores often keep less ripe fruit on display so that they can keep them for several days without the fruit getting overripe.
 Your pears at home can taste the same if you simply allow them to ripen to perfection by leaving them at room temperature in your own kitchen!

 A: Browning, or oxidation, is a natural process that occurs when cut pears are exposed to oxygen.
 This can be slowed by “acidulating” the cut surfaces with a mild solution of 50% water and 50% lemon juice, which can either be brushed on or dipped in.
-It will not completely stop the browning though, and cut pears should be used as quickly as practical.
+Although this process won’t completely stop the browning of your pear, it will provide you with a little extra time to enjoy your delicious fruit.
+We suggest your cut pear be used as quickly as practical.
 Lightly poaching pears will also slow the browning and is a good way to prepare pears for use in salads.
 You can also use natural anti-browning products such as NatureSeal, which will slow down browning for over a week.